mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 ### Environment

-The tests make a few requests from different clients, extracting the [`curl` variables writing it out][curl-vars-wout] to the console.
+The tests generate requests from different clients, extracting the [`curl` variables writing it out][curl-vars-wout] to the console.

-Generate the script `curl.sh` to test the endpoints:
+Create the script `curl.sh` to test the endpoints:

 ~~~bash
 cat <<EOF > curl.sh